Potato Battery: How to Turn Produce into Veggie Power!

 - Use a red alligator clip lead to connect the multimeter's red probe to the positive (+) terminal of the 9 V battery.

-- Use a black alligator clip lead to connect the multimeter's black probe to one of the resistor's leads.
+- Use a green alligator clip lead to connect the multimeter's black probe to one of the resistor's leads.

-- Use another black alligator clip lead to connect the resistor's other lead to the 9 V battery's negative (-) terminal.
+- Use another green alligator clip lead to connect the resistor's other lead to the 9 V battery's negative (-) terminal.

 - Your multimeter should read about 9 mA (maybe slightly less if you are not using a fresh battery).